PereiraGus/Non-Stop-Pop-Store/README.md

   </p>
   <p>Create entirely by the student Gustavo Pereira Castro.</p>

-  <h4>Read me in construction will be update upon the conclusion of the project</h4>
+  <h4>Read me in construction, will be update upon the conclusion of the project</h4>
 </section>